Many-Body Perturbation Theory for Driven Dissipative Quasiparticle Flows and Fluctuations

 $\Sigma^\gtrless$ enter into the KBE; since we have been able to write them in terms of $G^>$ and $G^<$, this formula shows that the KBE are closed even for Lindblad dynamics.
 For completeness, Appendix C contains the $t<t'$ case.
 Here, the notation $t_\mp'$ indicates that the top (bottom) term of the subscript goes with the top (bottom) term of the superscript $\Sigma^\gtrless$.
 This is necessary, as these functions are not equal on the two horizontal branches.

-Using the definition of ${\lozenge}^B$ (\ref{eq:FB_funcs}), we get an intuitive physical understanding of the dissipative-self energy: the Lesser (Greater) component of the self-energy contains information about dynamical correlations in the system which arise from the Gain (Loss) of particles from (to) the bath.
+Using the definition of ${\mydia}^B$ (\ref{eq:FB_funcs}), we get an intuitive physical understanding of the dissipative-self energy: the Lesser (Greater) component of the self-energy contains information about dynamical correlations in the system which arise from the Gain (Loss) of particles from (to) the bath.
 From (\ref{eq:FB_sums}), we can see that the sum of any $F$ and $B$ function is equal on both branches and therefore does not need a subscript.
 This fact makes the Keldysh symmetry, $\Sigma(t_+,t')=\Sigma(t_-,t')\text{ for }t>t'$, of the diagram clear.
-This symmetry is important for preserving the form of the Kadanoff-Baym Equations, allowing existing numerical and theoretical techniques for solving these equations to be trivially extended to dissipative systems.
+This symmetry is important for preserving the form of the KBE, allowing existing numerical and theoretical techniques for solving these equations to be trivially extended to dissipative systems.
 Finally, we note that the anti-Hermitian symmetry $\Sigma^\gtrless_{ij}(t,t')=-\Sigma_{ji}^{\gtrless}(t',t)^*$ is guaranteed for symmetric diagrams (e.g., two legs the same type in the bubble diagram); otherwise, the diagram is anti-Hermitian to it's mirror.
-These symmetries are not exclusive to the 2B approximation and have been proven to hold for the $GW$ approximation (see SI), and are expected to hold for all other well-defined self-energies.
+These symmetries are not exclusive to the 2B approximation and have been proven to hold for the $GW$ approximation (see SM), and are expected to hold for all other well-defined self-energies.

-\textit{Dissipative Self-Energy---} Building on these developments, we can now readily construct the self-energy approximations.
-The case of the 2B approximation, which is further discussed in the SI, follows the strategy outlined in the preceding section and it is a straightforward application of the new Feynman rules.
-We thus turn to the practical workhorse based on fluctuation-screened long-range Coulomb interaction, i.e., the $GW$ approximation, shown in Fig.~\ref{fig:GW}.
-Here, $W$ is built from an infinite resummation of particle fluctuation lines, $v^S$, which allows for the modification of screening arising from the movement of particles between the system and bath.
+\textit{Dissipative $GW$ Self-Energy—} Building on these developments, we can now readily construct the self-energy approximations.
+The case of the 2B approximation, which is further discussed in the SM, follows the strategy outlined in the preceding section and it is a straightforward application of the new Feynman rules.
+We thus turn to the practical workhorse based on fluctuation-screened long-range Coulomb interaction, i.e., the $GW$ approximation.
+In this dissipative formalism, $W$ is built from an infinite resummation of particle fluctuation lines, $\mathcal{V}$, which allows for the modification of screening arising from the movement of particles between the system and bath.
 The self-energy is given by

 where the screened interaction $W$ is related to the inverse polarizability, $\varepsilon^{-1}$